 - Florian Gassner, Instructor I. Cultural history of Central and Eastern Europe; Russian-European relations; German literature from the eighteenth and nineteenth century. (can serve as graduate mentor)

-- Lena Karlstrom, 12-month Lecturer.
+- Lena Karlstrom, Lecturer.
 Literature and translation.
 Tranströmer; Richard Swartz; contemporary Jewish writers in Sweden; Scandinavian crime fiction.